amsehili/amsehili.github.io/content/posts/PDL/fitting-probabilistic-nn-for-regression/index.md

 {{% /tab %}}
 {{< /tabs >}}

-The figure below displays the regression line produced by the model along with the varying standard deviation that it has learned.
+The figure below displays the regression line produced by the model along with the varying std that it has learned.

 ```python